-If you are not comfortable doing it this way you can use a marker and contour the design before you cut it using either a craft knife or small scissor.
+If you are not comfortable doing it this way you can use a marker and contour the design before you cut it using either a craft knife or small scissors.

-For the rounded areas I decided to use a marker so I could slowly cut it with a scissor.
+For the rounded areas, I decided to use a marker so I could slowly cut them with scissors.
 While I used the knife and a ruler to cut all straight lines.

-Once you cut everything out you might still need to smooth the edges with a small scissor to make sure corners meet and that the stencil is symmetrical.
+Once you cut everything out you might still need to smooth the edges with a small pair of scissors to make sure corners meet and that the stencil is symmetrical.

-If you knife doesn’t cut through the entire plastic sheet you will also need to follow the cutting line with a scissor.
+If your knife doesn’t cut through the entire plastic sheet you will also need to follow the cutting line with a scissor.